-Originally established as administrative units for specific branches of the army, like the infantry or cavalry, regiments form the organisational basis of the army.
+Originally established as administrative units for specific branches, like the infantry or cavalry, regiments form the organisational basis of the Army.
 They are the bricks upon which it has been built.

 Over the years, regiments have varied in size as to how many regular, militia and volunteer battalions they have.
 Nevertheless, this system has established a feeling of service, comradeship and regimental pride that lies at the heart of the British Army's fighting spirit.

 It has frequently been a major factor in enabling soldiers to prevail, sometimes against impossible odds or in conditions of extreme hardship.